NIH-NCPI/ncpi-fhir-ig-2/input/pagecontent/module_assays.md

 # Informatics Assay Requests

-The `NcpiAssay` profile is based on the `ServiceRequest` resource and is used to represent informatics assay orders such as whole genome sequencing or RNA-seq.
+* The `NcpiAssayRequest` profile is based on the `ServiceRequest` resource and is used to represent informatics assay orders such as whole genome sequencing or RNA-seq.
 It enables traceability and linkages to specimens, patients, and supporting evidence.
+* Each assay request must be associated with a url that defines the assay.
+The url MAY point to a `NcpiAssay` profile based on the `ActivityDefinition` resource, which provides a reusable template for the assay definition.
+  * The `url` of the `NcpiAssay` profile captures the specific assay definition.
+  * The `code` of the `NcpiAssay` profile captures the assay type, such as "Whole Genome Sequencing" or "RNA Sequencing" - ideally specified by the [EDAM ontology](https://edamontology.github.io/edam-browser/).
+* Assay results are captured in the `DiagnosticReport` resource, which summarizes the findings and MAY include links to structured results in the `Observation` resource.
+  * Temporal ordering of assay results is captured in the `DiagnosticReport.extension.age`property, which is an `Age` type.
+  * For R4 implementations, the `DocumentReference.context` resource is used to the DiagnosticReport and ServiceRequest.
+  * In R5+ implementations, links to the DocumentReference are captured in the `DiagnosticReport.media`field

 ## 🧬 Modeling Assays in FHIR - Key Features of `NcpiAssay`